Subscribe

 We’re reader-supported.
 When you click on our chosen products, we may receive a commission.
 Learn more.

-Updated January 27, 2023
+Updated September 26, 2023

 When it comes to selecting pet-safe pesticides for your yard, you can’t be too careful.
 To help, we’ve built a list of low-risk treatments that are safer options for you and your pets!
 We started our search at the National Pesticide Information Center and narrowed our list to products identified as low-risk by the Washington Toxics Coalition (now Toxic-Free Future) and Our Water Our World.

 Then, we focused on the absolute safest pest-control products possible.
-We evaluated those low-risk products against the EPA’s conditions for Minimum Risk Pesticides to find the products with the least toxic active ingredients.
+We evaluated those low-risk products against the EPA’s conditions for minimum-risk pesticides to find the products with the least toxic active ingredients.

 At a glance: The best pet-safe bug sprays and weed killers